 Timeouts are pauses in the action that either side may request in order to enhance their performance in the game.
 This can be done by giving players a chance to relax, by making substitutes, or by planning out plans.

-A bonus in timeouts is the same as a regular bonus in that it consists of free-to-throw attempts at the free-throw line given to a team after the opposing team has reached their maximum number of fouls in a quarter or half.
-This occurs when the opposing team has reached their maximum number of fouls in a quarter or half.
+A bonus in timeouts is the same as a regular bonus in that it consists of free-to-throw attempts at the free-throw line given to a team after the opposing team has reached its maximum number of fouls in a quarter or half.
+This occurs when the opposing team has reached its maximum number of fouls in a quarter or half.

 How Does Bonus Work In Pro Basketball?